KaotoIO/kaoto-ui/README.md

 2. Duplicate the `.env.example` file and name it `.env`.
 3. Update `REACT_APP_API_URL` in the file with the correct host for the API.
 If using Kaoto API locally, this should be `http://localhost:8081`, but please check.

 **IMPORTANT:** We are using Yarn [Zero Installs](https://yarnpkg.com/features/zero-installs), so the dependency tree is checked in via the `.pnp.cjs`.
-Because we are committing `.yarn/cache` and `.pnp.*`, you do NOT need to run `yarn install` each time you switch between branches.
+Because we are committing `.yarn/cache` and `.pnp.*`, you should not need to run `yarn install` each time you switch between branches.
 However, if you find you are having issues with dependencies on a branch, consider regenerating them.
 See [here](https://yarnpkg.com/getting-started/qa) for more info.

 ## Development